 - a) The information about the programme as well as its procedures for access, transfer and progression are consistent with the procedures described in QQI's policy and criteria for access, transfer and progression in relation to learners for providers of further and higher education and training.
 Each of its programme-specific criteria is individually and explicitly satisfied. - b) Programme information for learners is provided in plain language.
-This details what the programme expects of learners and what learners can expect of the programme and that there are procedures to ensure its availability in a range of accessible formats. - c) If the programme leads to a higher education and training award and its duration is designed for native English speakers, then the level of proficiency in English language must be greater or equal to B2+ in the Common European Framework of Reference for Languages (CEFRL) in order to enable learners to reach the required standard for the QQI award. - d) The programme specifies the learning (knowledge, skill and competence) that target learners are expected to have achieved before they are enrolled in the programme and any other assumptions about enrolled learners (programme participants). - e) The programme includes suitable procedures and criteria for the recognition of prior learning for the purposes of access and, where appropriate, for advanced entry to the programme and for exemptions. - f) The programme title (the title used to refer to the programme):- - (i) Reflects the core intended programme learning outcomes, and is consistent with the standards and purposes of the QQI awards to which it leads, the award title(s) and their class(es). - (ii) Is learner focused and meaningful to the learners; - (iii) Has long-lasting significance.
+This details what the programme expects of learners and what learners can expect of the programme and that there are procedures to ensure its availability in a range of accessible formats. - c) If the programme leads to a higher education and training award and its duration is designed for native English speakers, then the level of proficiency in English language must be greater or equal to B2+ in the Common European Framework of Reference for Languages (CEFRL) in order to enable learners to reach the required standard for the QQI award. - d) The programme specifies the learning (knowledge, skill and competence) that target learners are expected to have achieved before they are enrolled in the programme and any other assumptions about enrolled learners (programme participants). - e) The programme includes suitable procedures and criteria for the recognition of prior learning for the purposes of access and, where appropriate, for advanced entry to the programme and for exemptions. - f) The programme title (the title used to refer to the programme):- - (i) Reflects the core intended programme learning outcomes, and is consistent with the standards and purposes of the QQI awards to which it leads, the award title(s) and their class(es). - (ii) Is learner focused and meaningful to the learners; - (iii) Has long-lasting significance. - g) The programme title is otherwise legitimate; for example, it must comply with applicable statutory, regulatory and professional body requirements.

-regu latory and professional body requirements.
-Satisfactory sfactory Comment (yes, no, partially) N The panel is satisfied that this criterion has been satisfactorily addressed by the Yes College during the review event and in the documentation provided.
+Satisfactory (yes, no, partially) Comment Yes The panel is satisfied that this criterion has been satisfactorily addressed by the College during the review event and in the documentation provided.

 The panel was of the opinion that the programme information provided to learners is appropriate.
-The title conveys an accurate reflection of the programme, its content and the outcomes for graduates.

 The access, transfer, progression, RPL, and entry requirements are documented and appropriate, and appear to facilitate participants with alternative learning.
-The programme attracts largely mature applicants; while the FE pathway/practice is of particular interest to mid-career individuals, they are getting younger (mid-20s, and younger).
+The programme team indicated that the College has an RPL strategy and process which it implements effectively.
+The RPL process utilised for programme entry, and the support provided for this to applicants.
+The programme attracts largely mature applicants - the FE pathway/practice is of particular interest to mid-career individuals, they are getting younger (mid-20s, and younger).